longhorn/website/content/docs/1.6.4/deploy/important-notes/index.md

 However, Longhorn still allows the listed actions when cloning or restoring volumes created with earlier Longhorn versions.

-### Backup Related Custom Resources Might Disappear
+### Backup Data On The Remote Backup Server Might Be Deleted

-Longhorn will attempt to clean up the backup-related custom resources in the following scenarios:
+Longhorn may unintentionally delete backup-related custom resources (such as `BackupVolume`, `BackupBackingImage`, `SystemBackup`, and `Backup`) and backup data on the remote backup server before Longhorn v{{< current-version >}} in the following scenarios:

 - An empty response from the NFS server due to a brief server downtime.
-- A race condition between related Longhorn backup controllers.
+- A race condition could delete the remote backup volume and its corresponding backups when the backup target is reset within a short period.

-The backup information will be resynchronized during the next polling interval.
+Starting with v{{< current-version >}}, Longhorn handles backup-related custom resources in the following manner:

+- If there are discrepancies between the backup information in the cluster and on the remote backup server, Longhorn deletes only the backup-related custom resources in the cluster.
+- The backup-related custom resources in the cluster may be deleted unintentionally while the remote backup data remains safely stored.
+The deleted resources are resynchronized from the remote backup server during the next polling period (if the backup target is available).

 For more information, see [#9530](https://github.com/longhorn/longhorn/issues/9530).

 ## V2 Data Engine